mahlberg-lab/corpora/README.md

             date = {1908},
             keywords = {{ChiLit}}        <<===  corpus id
         }

+Make sure that the entries don't inclue extraneous information.
+For example, when using the Zotero Chrome Add On to export a citation from gutenberg.org, Zotero tends to save licesing information.
+This should be deleted from the Zotero entry.
+Some

 If you are adding a new corpus, you will also have to create a `@book` entry for the corpus.
 The important fields in the bib entries are: